tiyub/Assignments-UTOR-VIRT-FIN-PT-11-2021-U-C/unit-6-rental-analysis/README.md

 <sup><a id="ref102">102</a></sup> (2020-07-09).
 How to Remove Untracked Files in Git.
 Retrieved from [linuxize.com](https://linuxize.com/post/how-to-remove-untracked-files-in-git/).

 <sup><a id="ref103">103</a></sup> (2022-02-09).
 Deleting a stash in Git.
 Retrieved from [tempertemper.net](https://www.tempertemper.net/blog/deleting-a-stash-in-git).

+<sup><a id="ref104">105</a></sup> Mackie, Jasen (2022-12-17). re.: plot render native Matplotlib in Pandas vs. HVPlot.
+Retrieved from [utorvirtfinpt-i0c8572.slack.com](https://app.slack.com/client/T02JB3V1X6V/C02HRPXPTNJ/thread/D02M2JKT6B0-1639582349.056500).

+<blockquote style="border-left: 0px solid #ccc; color: rgb(88, 166, 255);"><details><summary>Disclose 105</summary>
+So, people are asking about how to build a plot function that outputs a plot like the ones in the homework assignment.
+The answer is to call matplotlib natively, instead of pandas plot using df.plot.
+However, the homework says "using the Pandas plot function."
+So i am confused, but i dont see how it matters.
+If your plot uses matplotlib and looks like the plot in the homework then happy days.
+Now, have we used matplotlib natively to date?
+Not really.
+You can refer to these examples for some ideas on how to build matplotlib plots, including subplots and their various configurations - https://matplotlib.org/stable/tutorials/introductory/pyplot.html.
+Start simple...build a plot first...then worry about making it a function which is fairly trivial.
+You can view the start of office hours today (before and at the end of class) for some ideas.
+Good luck!

+PS - why does df.plot in pandas yield a different looking bar plot than calling matplotlib when calling df.plot uses matplotlib under the hood?
+Not sure...but there will be some transformation that pandas is doing that does not translate to how the plot is called when using matplotlib natively.</details></blockquote>

+<sup><a id="ref106">106</a></sup> SQL Tutorial.
+Retrieved from [w3schools.com](https://www.w3schools.com/sql/default.asp).

 </details>